wds23817/hyperledger-labs.github.io/proposal-template.md

 _Hyperledger Renting_

 # Short Description
-_Provide a short description of your lab.
-This will be used for the Github repository's description._
+_This application will be used for Landlord/Head-tenant to confirm the bills(rent, electricity, bond, water, internet, gas, etc) have been paid by the tenant_

 # Scope of Lab
 _Enter the scope of the lab.
 This should include enough information to allow the Lab stewards to understand how it fits within Hyperledger's mission._